Chia-Network/bls-signatures/js-bindings/README.md

 sig.verify();
 ```

-You can look at [typings](./blsjs.d.ts) to see how the library's API looks like.
-Use cases can be found in the [original lib's readme](../README.md).
+Please refer to the library's [typings](../../js-bindings/blsjs.d.ts) or detailed API information.
+Use cases can be found in the [original lib's readme](../../README.md).

 ### Build

-Build requires Node.js (with npm) and [Emcripten](https://emscripten.org/docs/getting_started/downloads.html) being installed.
+Building requires Node.js (with npm) and [Emcripten](https://emscripten.org/docs/getting_started/downloads.html) to be installed.
-The build process is the same as for c++ lib, with one additional step: pass Emscripten toolchain file as an option to CMake.
+The build process is the same as for the c++ lib, with one additional step: pass the Emscripten toolchain file as an option to CMake.
 From the project root directory, run:
 ```
 git submodule update --init --recursive